organigram/protocol/docs/02_07_normsCooptationProcedure.md

 * Vetoers
 * Promulgators

+This procedure is largely derived from the [Vote on norms](02_05_voteOnNormsProcedure.md) procedure.

 ## Step 1: Creating a proposition
 Any outside member can ask to become a new member, using function createProposition().
 This function takes 4 parameters in input:
 * ipfsHash, hash_function, and size: Used to store a reference to a file, possibly on IPFS.
 These will be checkable during the vote process, and they will be stored in the organ after promulgation.